yabellini/docs.carpentries.org/topic_folders/governance/task-force-policy.md

 The Executive Council may terminate a Task Force at any time.

 #### Task Force Actions Requiring Executive Council Approval

-The task force will not undertake any of the following actions without obtaining approval of the Executive Council:
+The Task Force will not undertake any of the following actions without obtaining approval of the Executive Council:
 * Creation of a supplementary Code of Conduct
 * Creation and/or release of position statements
 * Host branded events
 * Create and/or use a logo
 * Launch its own fundraising campaign

 Note that the above list is not exhaustive.
-Task forces should consult with the Executive Council if there is any question about whether or not what they are doing requires approval.
+Task Forces should consult with the Executive Council if there is any question about whether or not what they are doing requires approval.

 Update Log: